3 Compelling Reasons to Pursue a Skilled Trade in Virginia

 3. A Beautiful, Tradesperson-Friendly Place to Live and Work

 Majestic mountains.
 Beautiful beaches.
 Bustling cities.
 You'll find all of that and more in Virginia.
 It adds up to a great place to call home and pursue career opportunities.
-So it's not surprising that Virginia has been ranked as one of the top 10 places in the U.S. for people to make a living.5 In particular, the state has been recognized for its high wages, low unemployment, and strong record of workplace safety.
+So it's no surprise that Virginia has been ranked as one of the top 15 places in the U.S. for people to make a living.5 In particular, the state has been recognized for its high wages, low unemployment, and central location.
 Take a look at the stats:

 - Unemployment rate—In Virginia, it tends to be significantly lower than the nationwide rate.7